hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-slurm/README.rst

   :Default: OHPC
   :Description: name of the HPC package if it is from OpenHPC or Orchestrator, default is OpenHPC
-    for OpenHPC value is ohpc, this installs group ohpc-slurm-client for Orchestrator valid value is orch, this installs package orch-slurm-clien
+    for OpenHPC value is ohpc, this installs group ohpc-slurm-client for Orchestrator valid value is orch, this installs package orch-slurm-client

 DIB_HPC_IMAGE_TYPE
   :Required: no